- What is a Steamed Dumpling?

 For starters, we made our momo dough less heavy on the all-purpose flour and more evenly balanced between all-purpose and whole wheat.
 Since it’s renowned as a wheat dumpling, we felt it was okay to add more wheat to the flour itself.

-When creating the filling, we made the process easier by using a food processor versus manually chopping.
+When creating the filling, we made the process easier by using a food processor (on Amazon) versus manually chopping.
 Between that and using a pastry cutter to create uniform-sized momo, we were able to cut down the overall cooking process by roughly half.

 Finally, we more generally made the switch away from vegetable oil to healthier oils like olive.
 Another key addition we made as well was to make abundant and generous use of chopped spring onion, which we thought made everything better.